amaiya/onprem/README.md

 Summarize your raw documents (e.g., PDFs, MS Word) with an LLM.

+#### Map-Reduce Summarization

+Summarize each chunk in a document and then generate a single summary from the individual summaries.

 ``` python
 from onprem import LLM
 llm = LLM(n_gpu_layers=-1, verbose=False, mute_stream=True) # disabling viewing of intermediate summarization prompts/inferences